gjoncay/gjoncay.github.io/_journals/November-12th-2025.md

 ```

 I'll probably continue to do my own projects that use the same concepts and fundamentals taught in her course just to keep it from getting stale and to get more practice.

+I'd like to focus on projects that revolve around cybersecurity as much as possible... but sometimes it's good to break it up (especially mid NFL season).